 The expense of using solar energy has changed considerably over time.
 Years ago it was very expensive, but now it has become the number one source to power your home and cuts costs.
 Even though it’s not available all the time, we do understand there is an unlimited supply.

 You may live in a state that allows what is called Solar Renewable Energy Certificates (SRECs).
-Many homeowners have used these certificates to make money on the side by selling their SRECs.
+Many people who own solar homes have used these certificates to make money on the side by selling their SRECs.

 Reducing a high electricity bill is probably one of the most important reasons homeowners consider getting solar energy panels.
 It’s been noted that homeowners have paid off their system within eight years of purchase.
 With solar panels being an investment, the returns on investment can possibly be 20% or higher.
 In some incidents, homeowners have experienced a significant decline in electricity costs altogether.